• Art magazine

 02 build a relationship with the artist

-An additional advantage of digitization is that it is facilitated to discover emerging artists online and contact us .
+An additional advantage of digitization is that it is facilitated to discover and contact emerging artists online.
 Many universities of art now link to the websites of their students and their Instagram accounts .
-Jane South , Head of the Department of Fine Arts at the Pratt Institute, recommends that these Contact Us contact the students via these platforms and to ask for a virtual attelier visit to learn more about her work and to share your vision for the collection.
+Jane South , head of the Department of Fine Arts at the Pratt Institute, recommends that you contact the students via these platforms and to ask for a virtual attelier visit to learn more about her work and to share your vision for the collection.

 In the long term, she suggests social media as a springboard to establish a significant relationship with the artist: If you visit every six months to see what you are working on, share your work on social media, attend exhibitions in which you participate, and encourage others to do the same.